Naomi C. Earp: Post-EEOC career

 Earp became Director of the Office of Opportunity, Inclusiveness and Compliance at the Library of Congress from 2009 to 2011.
 She retired from federal service in 2011 and got involved in state service in 2012.
 From 2012 to 2013 she served as the equal employment opportunity labor relations coordinator and became supervisor of the labor relations division for the city of Memphis, Tennessee.
 From 2013 to 2014 she served as the Director of the Workforce Investment Network.
 From 2015 to 2016 she served as Director for Workforce Development at Southwest Tennessee Community College.

 Trump Administration

 On February 13, 2018, U.S. President Donald Trump selected Earp for Assistant Secretary for Civil Rights at the U.S. Department of Agriculture (USDA).
 While still waiting for Senate confirmation, she was appointed as Deputy Assistant Secretary on January 28, 2019, after taking the oath of office for that subordinate position.

 Earp received criticism from members of the Senate for using the term "silliness" to describe sexual harassment.
 Earp responded by saying "I probably shouldn't have described sexual harassment as 'silliness,' although it is on a continuum".
-On January 3, 2020, absent a vote in the full Senate, the Senate returned her nomination to the President and after a rocky year with reports of poor management, she resigned in disgrace effective January 31, 2020.
+On January 3, 2020, absent a vote in the full Senate, the Senate returned her nomination to the President and, amidst numerous pending EEO complaints and an independent management inquiry, she resigned effective January 31, 2020.